defold/doc/docs/en/manuals/input.md

 ![consuming input](images/input/game.png)

-The pause menu is initially hidden (disabled) and when the player touches the "PAUSE" HUD item, it is enabled:
+The pause menu is initially hidden (disabled) and when the player touches the `PAUSE` HUD item, it is enabled:

 ```lua
 function on_input(self, action_id, action)